 The rental payments on a capital lease are split between principal and interest when posted to the accounting records.
 As the lease liability reduces each month the interest will reduce and the principal / interest split changes.

 The finance lease accounting journal entries below act as a quick reference, and set out the most commonly encountered situations when dealing with the double entry posting of finance or capital leases.

-Capital lease accounting deals with the treatment of an asset rented by your business under the terms of a capital lease agreement.
+Capital lease accounting deals with the treatment of an asset rented by a business under the terms of a capital lease agreement.

-A capital lease or finance lease is an agreement between your business (lessee) to rent an asset from a lessor.
-The lessor (lease company, finance company etc.) owns the asset, and your business rents the asset in return for a periodic rental payment.
-Your business never owns the asset, at the end of the term it is returned to the lessor or a secondary period of rental is entered into.
+A capital lease or finance lease is an agreement between the business (lessee) to rent an asset from a lessor.
+The lessor (lease company, finance company etc.) owns the asset, and the business rents the asset in return for a periodic rental payment.
+The business never owns the asset, at the end of the term it is returned to the lessor or a secondary period of rental is entered into.